National symbols of the Philippines: Filipinos as national symbol

 In 2013, Bayan Muna Congressmen Neri Colmenares and Carlos Isagani Zarate filed House Bill 3431 aiming to declare Andres Bonifacio as National Hero due to his actual participation in the Philippine Revolution against Spain.
 Another measure filed by Congressman Rene Relampagos from Bohol in February 2014 sought to declare Jose Rizal as the sole Filipino national hero.
 According to the bill, he was a nationalist and well known for his Philippine reforms advocacy during the Spanish colonial era.

 Filipinos awarded with the rank or title National Artist of the Philippines are not considered to be national symbols because the title is given in recognition to the recipient's contributions to Philippine arts and letters and not as a symbol that represents traditions and ideals and convey the principles of sovereignty and national solidarity.

-Despite declaration from historical experts that there is no historical person declared as a national hero, in 2003, an executive order by then President Gloria Macapagal Arroyo officially declared Beningno Aquino Jr. as one of the national heroes according to a news report by The Philippine Star.
-The recognition of Rizal and Bonifactio as national heroes is considered implied due to laws declaring their heroism according to NHCP.
+Despite declarations from historical experts that there is no historical person declared as a national hero, in 2003, an executive order by then-President Gloria Macapagal Arroyo officially declared Benigno Aquino Jr. as one of the national heroes, according to a news report by The Philippine Star.
+The news report did not specify which executive order was declared by Arroyo.
+The recognition of Rizal and Bonifacio as national heroes is implied by laws declaring their heroism, according to the NHCP.